-SECTION A: PRELIMINARY NA ME OF CUSTOMER Is this customer another public authority (E.g. a local authority)?
-If "Yes", the due diligence measures below in Sections B and C do not need to be applied.
-Does the Council suspect the customer of money laundering or terrorist financing?
+TION A: PRELIMINARY NAI ME OF CUSTOMER Is this customer another public authority (E.g. a local authority)?
+If "Yes", the due diligence measures below in Sections B and C do not need to be applied. es the Council suspect the customer of money ndering or terrorist financing?
 If "Yes", the suspicion MUST always be reported to the MLRO immediately.
-SE CTION B: DUE DILIGENCE MEASURES The se measures are to be applied where the Co ouncil: 1 establishes a business relationship with a a customer ; 2) carries out an occasional transaction ; 3) doubts the veracity or adequacy of documents, data or information previously obtained from the customer for the purposes of identification or verification.
-To apply the due diligence measures, please answer as fully as possible the questions below.
-1. Can the Council identify this customer?
-2. How has the identity of this customer been established?
-[Attach documents, data or information establishing identity] 3.
-Are these documents, data or informatior from an independent and reliable source 4.
-Can the Council verify the identity of the customer?
+SEC TION B: DUE DILIGENCE MEASURES establishes a business relationship with a cus carries out an occasional transaction ; ioner, doubts the veracity or adequacy of documen from the customer for the purposes of ident pply the due diligence measures, please answer w. ification or verification.
+To a from the customer for the purposes of ident pply the due diligence measures, please answer ification or verification.
+To a l belo [,] from the customer for the purposes of ident pply the due diligence measures, please answer w. ification or verification.
+To aj belo 1. from the customer for the purposes of ident pply the due diligence measures, please answer w.
+Can the Council identify this customer?
+How has the identity of this customer been established? [attach documents, data or information establishing ification or verification. as fully as possible the questions

-&lt;sup>2 "business relationship" means a business, professional or commercial relationship which the Council expects, at the time the contact is established, to have an element of duration.
+2 "business relationship" means a business, professional or commercial relationship which the Council expects, at the time the contact is established, to have an element of duration.

-&lt;sup>3 "occasional transaction" means a transaction, carried out other than as part of a business relationship, amounting to 15,000 Euro or more, whether a single operation or several operations which appear to be linked.
+3 "occasional transaction" means a transaction, carried out other than as part of a business relationship, amounting to 15,000 Euro or more, whether a single operation or several operations which appear to be linked.
 [Sterling equivalent at date of final document]

 [Through the documents referred to in Questions 2 and 3] 5.
 Is there a beneficial owner involved with the customer who is a different person or entity to the customer identified above?
 6. What is the identity of the beneficial owner?
 7. Can the Council verify the identity of the beneficial owner?
 8. Does the Council doubt the veracity or adequacy of documents, data or information obtained for the purposes of identification or verification?
-9. When were the documents, data or information obtained for the purposes of identification or verification of this customer last up-dated?
+9. When were the documents, data or information obtained for the purposes of identification or verification of this customer last up- dated?
 10. When will the documents, data or information obtained for the purposes of identification or verification of this customer next be up-dated?
 11. What is the ownership and control structure of the beneficial owner?
 12. Does the Council wish to establish a business relationship with this customer?
 If "No", go straight to Section C. 13.
 What is the purpose and intended nature of the business relationship?

-SECTION C: OUTCOME OF DUE DILIGENCE MEASURES Is the Council unable to answer any of the above questions because the customer has been unable or unwilling to provide information?
+Is the Council unable to answer any of the above questions because the customer has been unable or unwilling to provide information?
 If so, please give full details.
-If the answer is "Yes", the Council must not establish a business relationship or carry out an occasional transaction with this customer; it must not carry out any transaction with or for the customer through a bank account; it must terminate any business relationship with the customer AND the suspicion must be reported immediately to the MLRO.
+If the answer is "Yes", the Council must not establish a business relationship or carry out an occasional transaction with this customer; it must not carry out any transaction with or for the customer through a bank account; it must terminate any business relationship with the customer AND the suspicion must be reported immediately to the MLRO. -- --

+NOTE

-NOTE This pro-forma must be kept for 5 years from the end of the business relationship or occasional transaction with this customer.
+This pro-forma must be kept for 5 years from the end of the business relationship or occasional transaction with this customer.